opendatalabcz/public-contracts/README.md

 ## How to run app:
 You have to run the app with following arguments:
- * reload-db - drops all tables from database and creates schema (Use this only to init db or you can loose collected data)
+ * init - runs the [init.sql](https://github.com/opendatalabcz/public-contracts/blob/master/src/main/resources/sql/init.sql) and [data.sql](https://github.com/opendatalabcz/public-contracts/blob/master/src/main/resources/sql/data.sql) scripts.
+Cannot be executed multiple times.
- * reload-sources - deletes and reloads urls of submitters (ETA 20 minutes)
+ * reload-sources - deletes and reloads urls of submitters (ETA 20 minutes).
+When the sources are loaded, use table _source.active_ to filter which ones are to be processed.
- * delete-collected-data [yyyy] - delete all collected data except sources with urls, [yyyy] is optional and is used to delete data only for that year
  * reload-errors yyyy - tries to collect data that failed before
+ * fetch-ico - retrieves data for a single specific ICO number
- * yyyy [ico] - e.g. '2015' or '2015 28119169' - search and save data for all submitters for 2015, [ico] is optional and is used if previous attempt fail, so you can start after last saved submitter (ETA 8 hours)
+ * yyyy - e.g. '2015' - search and save data for all submitters for 2015 (ETA 8 hours).
+Use table _parameter_ to filter the document types to be processed.

 ## HTTPS problems